 The Westside Haines City Community Development District, (the "District") was established on March 16, 2021 by the Polk County Ordinance No. 21-017, pursuant to the Uniform Community Development District Act of 1980, otherwise known as Chapter 190, Florida Statutes.
 The Act provides, among other things, the power to manage basic services for community development, the power to borrow money and issue bonds, and the power to levy and collect non-ad valorem assessments for the financing and delivery of capital infrastructure.
 The District was established for the purpose of financing and managing the acquisition, construction, maintenance and operation of a portion of the infrastructure necessary for community development within the District.
-In November 2022, Polk County passed Ordinance 22-071 which contracted the District boundaries by approximately 1.42 acres.
+In November 2022, Polk County passed Ordinance 22-071 which contracted the District boundaries by approximately 1.42 acres, and in October 2023, Polk County passed Ordinance 2023-065, which contracted the District boundaries by approximately 14.481 acres.

 The District is governed by the Board of Supervisors (the "Board"), which is composed of five members.
 All Supervisors are elected by landowners within the District.
 The Board of Supervisors of the District exercises all powers granted to the District pursuant to Chapter 190, Florida Statutes.
-At September 30, 2022, all board members were affiliated with the Developer.
+At September 30, 2024, all board members were affiliated with the Developer.